Death, Disability, and the Superhero

 From the sensitive, close reading of the opening pages to the urgent arguments of the conclusion, Death, Disability and the Superhero compels attention.
 Intellectually alert, politically engaged, and often emotionally moving, this is a major work of cultural criticism.
 Ben Saunders, author of Do The Gods Wear Capes?
 Spirituality, Fantasy, and Superheroes

-José Alaniz is associate professor in the Department of Slavic Languages and Literatures and the Department of Comparative Literature at the University of Washington-Seattle.
-He is author of Komiks: Comic Art in Russia, published by University Press of Mississippi.
+José Alaniz is professor in the Department of Slavic Languages & Literatures and the Department of Cinema & Media Studies at the University of Washington–Seattle.
+He is author of Resurrection: Comics in Post-Soviet Russia and Komiks: Comic Art in Russia, the latter published by University Press of Mississippi.

 Find what you’re looking for...